-Labor and related benefits - In 2011, our labor and related benefits costs increased due primarily to (i) higher compensation costs due to an increase in headcount driven by our strategic growth plans and optimization initiatives; (ii) higher salaries and hourly wages due to merit increases; and (iii) higher non-cash compensation costs incurred for equity awards granted under our LTIP during the first quarter of 2011.
-Similar to the awards granted during 2010, the stock option equity awards granted during the first quarter of 2011 provide for continued vesting for three years following an employee's retirement.
+Labor and related benefits - In 2011, our labor and related benefits costs increased primarily due to (i) higher compensation costs due to an increase in headcount driven by our strategic growth plans, optimization initiatives, cost savings programs, and our acquisition of Oakleaf; (ii) higher salaries and hourly wages due to merit increases; and (iii) higher non-cash compensation costs incurred for our performance share units and our stock option equity awards granted under our long-term incentive plan, or LTIP, during the nine months of 2011; offset partially by lower costs associated with our executive salary deferral plan, the costs of which are directly affected by equity-market conditions.
+Similar to the stock option awards granted during 2010, the stock option equity awards that were granted in 2011 provide for continued vesting for three years following an employee's retirement.
 Because retirement-eligible employees are not required to provide any future service to vest in these awards, we recognized all of the compensation expense associated with their awards immediately.
 The increase in these costs in 2011 is attributable to a significant increase in the number of stock option awards granted in 2011 over those granted in 2010, and an increase in the number of retirement-eligible employees receiving those awards.
-The increase in the number of stock option awards granted in 2011 was driven in part by a change in the composition of our 2011 annual LTIP award grant compared with our 2010 annual LTIP award grant to utilize stock options to a greater extent and to reduce the amount of performance share units awarded.
+The increase in the number of stock option awards granted in 2011 was driven in part by a change in the composition of our 2011 annual LTIP award grant to utilize stock options to a greater extent and to reduce the amount of performance share units awarded.